GlimmerDev/YewMiiTools/README.md

 This is probably *far* from the most efficient way to do this conversion, but it works for my own purposes.

+## FAQ

+1. The NPC disappears after I replace the file.

+This is likely caused by an incompatible value of your Mii.
+For example, the nose *must* be above the mouth, and it does not support sunglasses.
+Edit your Mii and try again.

+2. Windows Defender is detecing the file as a virus.

+This tends to happen with certain applications, but python-based exe's especially.
+You might have to manually allow the file, or run using the python script if you feel uncomfortable.

 ## Examples
 Dio Brando
 ![Dio](https://i.imgur.com/RANgWrH.jpg)